 Research Fellow, University of Stirling

 I am the researcher for the Scottish sites in the MAP project.
-My background is in psychology and since I moved to the UK in 2009 I have worked in a variety of roles, including as a Children’s Centre Worker in Oxford and a Family Support Worker in Edinburgh.
+My background is in psychology and since I moved to the UK from Italy in 2009 I have worked in a variety of roles, including as a Children’s Centre Worker in Oxford and a Family Support Worker in Edinburgh.
 My doctoral research was on the development of a questionnaire to identify women experiencing high levels of anxiety during pregnancy.
 I am passionate about supporting and promoting women’s emotional wellbeing during pregnancy and after birth, and feel that working on the MAP project is a fantastic opportunity to contribute to this area.